 The flagship reels from Shimano and Daiwa are the most expensive.
-Their Stella and Saltiga are household fishing names and represent the pinnacle of spinning reels.
+The Stella and Saltiga are household fishing names and represent the pinnacle of spinning reels.

-Those same brands are used for the most expensive baitcasters, overhead, and game reels as well.
+Those same brands are also used for the most expensive baitcasters, overhead, and game reels.
 Their electric reels break the $3000 mark.

 In the fly world, both Orvis and Shilton see prices punching well over the $1000 mark.
 Ber Float center pin reels offer models that also beat 1000 bucks.